heyitaki/heyitaki.github.io/README.md

 # akshaths.github.io
-An initial feeble effort at a personal website.
+A much better effort at a personal website (thanks to WDD!).
 Visit it [here](https://akshaths.github.io)!